-The SS2100 is manufactured for wall or Unistrut® (or equivalent) metal framing installations.
+The SS2100 is manufactured for wall or Unistrut[®] (or equivalent) metal framing installations.
 Refer to the detailed mounting dimensions in the drawings provided in the Operating Instruction or as-built drawings for the purchased SS2100 analyzer model.

-Endress+Hauser analyzers are designed for operation within the specified ambient temperature range.
 Intense sun exposure in some areas may cause the analyzer temperature to exceed the maximum.